Erten Gazi: International career

 Gazi has chosen to represent Turkey on the international level.
 He played for the under 16, and the under 18 national teams.
 He received the silver medal in 2015 FIBA Europe Under-18 Championship, where he played in all 9 games, averaging 5.6 points and 2.8 rebounds in 18.7 minutes per game, while starting in the final game.
 He also represented Turkey in 2013 FIBA Europe Under-16 Championship, finishing in the seventh place.
 Gazi was called up to the national B team for their training camp in August 2021.

+Personal life

+Gazi was elected as a member of the first term of the Turkish Cypriot Youth Senate following elections held under the auspices of the Turkish Cypriot Youth Federation.
+The Senate is composed of selected young representatives from diverse sectors and backgrounds, both domestically and abroad, representing the Turkish Cypriot community.